quantumgardener/qg.blog/content/notes/Mediabank.md

 The category is colour-coded blue for a thumbnail's visual indicator of an address being present.
 ### GPS
 If the device doesn't add GPS directly, it is added via the in-built map function.
-Photos that are all in the same location eg. home, all have the same GPS address and make use of IMatch's various location features.
+Photos that are all in the same location e.g., home, all have the same GPS address and make use of [[IMatch|IMatch's]] various location features.

 ![[imatch-geocoding example.webp]]
 When it's easy to separate pins to where a photo was taken I set separate pins.
 For searched results, I will use the pin provided.